 By using a mobile medical cart, physicians can add their notes directly onto this central system, and it is instantly available to their colleagues.

 This ability could be crucial when deciding on an appropriate treatment plan, or even in the event of an emergency, when it is vital, the attending physician has the most recent data before choosing the safest and most effective way to help their patient.

 Long-Life Battery Systems

 A mobile cart is only useful for as long as it is in operation.
-Older power systems may require you to plug them into a wall socket, effectively rendering them useless while you wait for them to charge.
-Scott-Clark Medical’s Flexible Mobile Cart Power Technology (FMCPT) and user-friendly hot-swappable battery system enable medical staff to use their cart continuously throughout their shift.
+Older power systems may require you to plug them into a wall socket, effectively rendering them useless while waiting for them to charge.
+Scott-Clark Medical’s Flexible Mobile Cart Power Technology (FMCPT) and a user-friendly hot-swappable battery system enable medical staff to use their cart throughout their shift continuously.